George Savin De Chanéet

-George Savin De Chaneet was a Hungarian-Australian composer, conductor, choir master, organist and music teacher.
+George Savin De Chanéet was a Hungarian-Australian composer, conductor, choir master, organist and music teacher.
 He was born in Hamburg, only son of Frederich de Chanéet.
-He arrived in Melbourne on 22 April 1884, where he spent his active life, seeking naturalisation in 1899.
+He arrived in Melbourne on 22 April 1884, where he spent his active life, gaining naturalisation in 1899.

 He dedicated much of his time to St Mary's Roman Catholic Church in West Melbourne, and composed church music for other parishes and denominations.